ucl-dark/pax/README.md

 - `ipd/naive` - Agent1 is a naive Reinforcement Learner, playing a single sequential matrix game.
 - `ipd/PPO` - Agent1 is a PPO agent, playing a single sequential matrix game.
 - `ipd/naive` - Agent1 is a PPO agent with memory, playing a single sequential matrix game.
+- `cg/sanity` - Agent1 is a Learner (PPO, PPO_mem, Naive), using a MLP for encode the observations playing against a Random agent.
+We expect rewards of around (9.5, -9.5)